+When you enter a funding portal website, a pop-up notice will inform you whether or not the funding portal is operated by a registered dealer.
 To check if the funding portal is operated by a registered dealer, go to www.aretheyregistered.ca.

-What will I get in return for investing in a start-up crowdfunding offering?
+What will I get in return for investing in a start-up crowdfunding project?